 Section 1.
-The parties hereby agree to attempt to promptly resolve disputes and disagreements that may develop.
-The parties agree to meet whenever it becomes necessary to discuss matters of concern at mutually acceptable times and places to undertake the resolution of such disputes and disagreements.
+The parties agree to a full-faith and thorough effort to promptly resolve disputes and disagreements that may develop.
+This is done through affected parties meeting when it becomes necessary to discuss matters of concern at agreed upon times and places to attempt resolution of the dispute/disagreement.